whitecr0wz/whitecr0wz.github.io/_posts/posts/20-03-09-3GP-Recorder.md

 As seen on the image, there are several modules that could be from great help.
 However, the best to my view is avcodec.dll, as it has a friendly base address and most protections disabled.

-Looking for JMP ESP on avcodec.dll.
+Looking for a friendly JMP ESP address on avcodec.dll.

 ![](/assets/img/Findings12/7.png)